 Back in 2020 I read a Crunchbase article about the precautions and difficult decisions leaders needed to take to prepare for the ripple effects of the pandemic.
 The focus was on survival, but I wondered if the best teams could do more — what if we could come out of it stronger?
 I think of this as “planning for the rebound.”

 In fairness, 2020 felt like a crisis.
 It was all unprecedented, entire industries ground to a halt, people prepared for the worst.
 This time, it feels a little different.
-Capital markets are slowing, but they aren’t plummeting.
-Techcrunch reported recently that investment in private companies was down 13% from April 2021 to April 2022.
-A consideration — not a crisis.
+Capital markets are slowing, but still remain relatively strong.
+EY reported in October that despite a significant drop in venture capital activity from last year, 2022 was still the second-highest investment year on record.

 The other difference is that this time we’re ready for it.
 Marketers have a key seat at the table and the last thing any team should do is pull back and disappear.
 Reputation matters, visibility is critical, employee communication and retention are essential, and customer experience is the name of the game.
 It’s time — again — to step up to the plate and communicate with trust and conviction.